Cracking Toxic Relationship Vocabulary Changing Confusion To Clarity

 See this for what it is: an effort to coerce you into continuing in an unhelpful relationship.
 Respect for one another, not superiority complexes, is the foundation of a healthy partnership.

-Toxic people often use humour as a means to disguise offensive remarks.
+Toxic people use humor to disguise offensive remarks.
 “I was just joking” is a warning sign if someone regularly repeats it after making an offensive or demeaning statement.
 This expression is used to shift blame and escape accountability for actions that cause harm.

 For instance.
 “Just kidding, you look fat in that dress!”